Why is the textile industry so polluting?

 Beyond the standard, it’s crucial that the Life Cycle Assessment (LCA) can provide an accurate depiction of a product’s repercussions.
 This requires reliance on reliable and precise data which is not always available.

 In this case, the LCA – and therefore the calculation process – must be able to precisely demonstrate the difference between these two products.
-Otherwise, the consequences could be disastrous for the sustainable development of our textile industry.
+Otherwise, the consequences could be disastrous for the sustainable development of our textile and apparel industry.

 Every year, the world consumes 130 billion garments.